risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

 *Apache Flink has a steep learning curve as it offers more details in low-level control; In contrast, RisingWave has a minimal learning curve and is simple and easy to use.*

 Apache Flink has a steep learning curve.
-Flink's programming model is based on more complex concepts, such as data streams, data sets, and transformations, which may take some time to master.
+The programming model of Flink is based on more complex concepts, such as data streams, data sets, and transformations, which may take some time to master.
 Flink also has a more complex architecture, with a number of different components that must be manually configured and managed.

 RisingWave simplifies stream processing by allowing users to interact with it using SQL, just like interacting with PostgreSQL.
 The platform introduces only a minimal set of stream processing concepts, such as sources, sinks, and windows.
 As a result, RisingWave is an excellent choice for users new to stream processing or those who need to quickly prototype and deploy stream processing applications.